WORLD LEADERS RECOGNIZED SCIENTIFIC LEADERS +20,000 SURGERIES PERFORMED

 Automated HIPEC equipment

-Detailed preoperative evaluation of disease extension.
+Detailed preoperative evaluation of disease distribution and extent.

-Tumor markers
+Tumor markers (CEA, CA 19-9)

 Comprehensive Multidisciplinary Approach